digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-34.md

 * Debate the pros and cons of nested comment parsing with the Language Board :)
 * Added SPDX licensing comments to the whole of VDMJ (GPLv3 or later)

+#### Jim Woodcock
+* Making progress with Pedro Ribeiro, Simon, and Cláudio on an abstract characterisation of step revision in FMI.
+Pedro and I have a description using angelic nondeterminism.
+We will present this to Simon, Cláudio, and Jaco on Wednesday 24th Feb.
+* Started developing my lecture material on an introduction to probabilistic reobotic control for the modelling course.
+* Submitted a research proposal to EPSRC on verified co-simulation.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2

 ## Sub-projects status

 #### Sub-project X